strangerstudios/pmpro-limit-post-views/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .5 =
+* BUG: Fixed issue where current user's level ID wasn't used properly when NOT using JavaScript and counting views per level.
+* BUG: Fixed PHP warning when PMPRO_LPV_USE_JAVASCRIPT wasn't defined.

 = .4 =
 * BUG: Fixed issue where the addon would crash if PMPro was not activated.
 * ENHANCEMENt: Now tracking views per level for cases where users upgrade their level during the middle of the month/etc.